xinglab-ai/distinctive-element-analysis/README.md

 # distinctive-element-analysis

 This code is implementation of algorithm presented in "Discovering distinctive elements of biomedical datasets for neuro-inspired exploration, under review, 2021".
+Please run demo_DR.m for full training and classification or demo_DRwithTrainedModel.m for classification with trained model.

 # Motivation